ConnectUni/connectuni.github.io/index.md

 - Ensuring routing works properly - enable a "back arrow" only when desired
 - Fixing general bugs (EX: broken group chat page when a user leaves a group)

+I was also able to learn about the deployment process as I was in charge of deploying our application to the Google Play store.

 [Michelle's LinkedIn Profile](https://www.linkedin.com/in/michelle-ho-4949a0262/)

 ### Raphael Bumanlag